 where $\varepsilon^{(i)}_j\in\real$ denotes a random noise variable with mean zero and variance $\sigma^2$.
-For the ease of presentation, we refer to the first task as the \emph{source} and the second task as the \emph{target}.
-We focus on the \textit{under-parametrized} setting for the target task with $n_2 > p$, whereas $n_1$ can be either less or greater than $p$ for the source task (cf. Assumption \ref{assm_big1} in Section \ref{sec_data}).
+We refer to the first task as the \emph{source} task and the second task as the \emph{target} task for ease of presentation.
+We assume $n_2 > p$ while $n_1$ can be either less than or greater than $p$.